 I also had time to appreciate that so many years have passed – not necessarily swiftly but so long ago from where I had ended up.
 I felt sad that I had lost touch so easily with some good friends.

 My 3 children, although all adults, don’t realise how quickly the years go and how much change you have in your life.
-They don’t realise that there comes a time when we regret losing touch with those who were part of our journey in life.
+They don’t know that there does comes a time when we regret losing touch with those who were part of our journey in life.

 The Last Resort – a People Finding Website

-So, what had I to lose in searching for old friends?
+So, what had I lost in searching for old friends?
 The only cost to me was money since my own attempts to find my friends had been fruitless.

 Therefore, I decided to seize the moment!

 Carpe Diem!
-Though I think only people of my age and older might know the meaning?
+Though I think only people of my age and older might know the meaning.
 Not that I did Latin at school!
-I was just young enough then that it was losing its status as a useful subject in school curriculum.
+I was just young enough then that it was losing its status as a useful subject in the school curriculum.

 A Website to Find People was the Answer!

 My inner self told me to just go for it – I had nothing to lose!
-Therefore, I went on Google and started looking for a website to find people.
+Therefore, I went on Google and started looking for people finder sites.

 I met a very nice man called John.
 Well, we only spoke on the phone but he is a real good guy and I always trust my intuition.
 John, for a very reasonable fee, found both my friends in just under a month.
 There was 50% paid upfront and 50% on a successful conclusion.
 The latter would be the provision of a full postal current address and phone number if not ex-directory or an email.

-If you have some time and memories of friends you would like to find, please do contact the people finding website.
+If you have some time and memories of friends you would like to find, please do contact the people finding website FriendsReconnected.co.uk.

 PS.
 I have stayed in regular contact with John, we have become good friends.